 Brushing alone can remove food debris on the surfaces and bacteria along the gum lines, but a toothbrush cannot reach the gaps between every tooth.
 Flossing is the act of removing food particles from between teeth, so that there is no bacteria that can nest and become plaque.
 Plaque over time mixes with more bacteria and become tartar which can only be removed by dental equipment.
 To kill and dislodge the bacteria in the first instance will save so many potential toothaches later.

 Start slow.
 Watch videos on Youtube and practice in front of the mirror.
 Repeat and do not give up.
 One day, you will be able to say “I did it!” and then you will enjoy flossing every day.

 Gingivitis and Periodontal Diseases

 Bacteria hiding in the crevices are perfect breeding grounds for gum diseases.
-Early stage of gum disease, called Gingivitis has your gums looking swollen and red.
+Early-stage of gum disease, called Gingivitis has your gums looking swollen and red.
 This if not treated early, will see gums receding.
-When it graduates to become a periodontal disease, the bacteria eats away at the roots and gums of the tooth.
-Your tooth has nothing to anchor to, and usually calls for an extraction.
+When it graduates to become periodontal disease, the bacteria eat away at the roots and gums of the tooth.
+Your tooth has nothing to anchor to, and usually calls for extraction.

 If a person who you talk to, has bad breath, you can be sure he does not have very good oral care habits.
 Ever wonder what causes bad breath?
 None other than bacteria mixing with his saliva.
 The more elements you add to your dental habits, the more you can definitely prevent bad breath from developing.